rleir/c7atess/README.md

 ## Engine

-The scheduler accepts a job from the queue, traverses the directory tree, and sends per-image tasks to the workers so as to keep them optimally busy.
-Image format is JPG, JP2, and Tiff.
+The *scheduler* accepts a job from the queue, which specifies a directory.
+The *scheduler* traverses the directory tree, and for each image file, it sends a task to a *worker*.

+The *workers* are distributed across several machines.
+Tesseract OCR is CPU intensive, and ties up a core: the core will run at 100% until finished.
+The optimal way to distribute tasks is to keep track of the number of tasks assigned to each machine, and assign more tasks so as to keep that number equal to the machine's core count.
+GNU parallel is used for assigning tasks, it is perfectly suited for this.

+The input image format can be JPG, JP2, or Tiff.
 Each worker pre-processes an image for adaptive thresholding,  runs Tesseract, filters junk from the output, then saves the results to the OCR DB.
 The results include a .hocr file, raw text, and some statistics.

 The preprocessing is done in Graphicsmagick.
 It converts color to a greyscale.
-It makes a copy of the image, applies blurring, then divides the two images pixel by pixel, giving a photocopy-like effect.
-If the source image had uneven lighting then that is lost.
+It makes a duplicate copy of the image, applies blurring, then divides the two images pixel by pixel, giving a photocopy-like effect.
+Results: if the source image had uneven lighting then that is lost.
 If the print density varied, then that is mostly lost.
 After this preprocessing,  Tesseract can choose any threshold in a wide range; it is not critical.

- The filtering removes junk 'word's that are all punctuation, or blank.
+When the input image is low quality, or includes graphics, the output from Tesseract typically contains many junk words that are all punctuation, or blank.
+We run the text through a word filter to remove the junk words.

- When all images have been OCR'd, the job status is sent by email.
+When all images in a job have been OCR'd, the *scheduler* sends the job status by email.

-##DB
+## DB

     mysql> describe ocr ;